JuditKaramazov/TakeYouThere/.github/PULL_REQUEST_TEMPLATE/marker.md

 - Home
 - Picture
 - Missing
+- Goal

 > **Note**:
 > The 'Missing' pin should be manually updated, in case you revisited a marker and realized it's now missing.
+As for the 'Goal' pin, there's a [default folder](/public/photos/default) containing its [unique image](/public/photos/default/goal-photo.jpg)!
 ---

 > Although you'll find detailed information in the [HOWTO file](https://github.com/JuditKaramazov/blob/main/HOWTO.md), this is a mere orientation to make some guidelines immediately available for you.